dklinges9/Reproducible-Research-Template/README.md

     install.packages(urca)
     install.packages(vars)

-Click the 'Knit PDF' button on the code editing pane.
+Click the 'Knit PDF' button on the code editing pane, and voila!
+A PDF of the manuscript should appear.
+In what follows we will walk through what is happening step by step.

 Putting it all Together
 =======================